 Nyctanthes arbor-tristis grows natively in tropical climate of Pakistan and spreads across tropical regions of India, Bengladesh, Nepal and Thailand.

 Besides its ornamental value, Nyctanthes arbor-tristis has various medicinal uses.
 The leaves are antibacterial and are used for the treatment of fungal infection, cough, and snakebite.
 Flowers are source of a yellow dye which is used to color clothes.
-The lovely flowers of Nyctanthes arbor-tristis are also used in Hindu rituals and for preparing garlands that is why it is the plant is also known as Haar Singhar (beautification or make up).
+The lovely flowers of Nyctanthes arbor-tristis are also used in Hindu rituals and for preparing garlands that is why it is the plant is also known as Haar Singhar (meaning: beautification or make up).